Horizon Group Faucets A Consolidated Report BathSelect, Cascada Showers, Fontana Showers, and Juno Showers Review & Rating Updated: March 20, 2026

 Company Addresses

-The companies list a wide variety of business addresses, some of which are private residences.
+The Group's companies list a wide variety of business addresses spread throughout Washington D.C.'s Virginia suburbs, some of which are private residences.

-which is the Old Chelsea Station Post Office.
+The U. S. Postal Service catalogs this address as the historic Old Chelsea Station, a Post Office in Manhattan.
 The "#1306" is, according to the station manager, the number of a post office box.

 Legal Organization and Status